trumans/treehouse-rest-api-sql-course-manager/README.md

 Get a list of all courses
 * User authentication is not required.
 * Status 200 is returned
-* Response body contains an array named "courses" containing all course records including the associated user
+* Response body contains an array named "courses" containing all course records and associated users
   * Course records exclude the fields: createdAt, updatedAt
   * User records exclude the fields password, createdAt, updatedAt